venice1200/MiSTer_tty2x/README.md

 which is currently loaded by the Mister FPGA, to the configured **tty** device.

 **Installation**
-Get the latest Release from this Repo and extract and copy the content to your MiSTer FPGA into the folder `/media/fat/tty2x`.
+Get the latest Release from this Repo and extract only the files to your MiSTer FPGA into the folder `/media/fat/tty2x`.

 **tty Device**
 The default tty device is **/dev/ttyUSB0** and is set in `/media/fat/tty2x/tty2x.ini`.